RaddedMC/raddeds-misc-esphomes/plug/Bright Smart Plug/bright-smart-plug.md

 # Bright Smart Plug
 This configuration is for the Bright Smart Plug, which has an **ESP8266 chip**.
 It is a very simple smart plug.
 There are many others of a similar design.
+More info for this device is available [here](https://templates.blakadder.com/bright_741235077565.html).

 Components:
 - Button